ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Proposed Framework

 \subsection{Proposed Framework}

-This study proposes ALPINE, a dynamic adaptive privacy-decision agent framework for MECS.
-At its core is a feedback-controlled system, comprising four modules: risk perception, privacy decision, privacy execution and performance verification, to achieve an end-to-end adaptive privacy-protection.
-The overall framework is shown in Fig.\ref{fig:alpine-framework}, and the workflow proceeds as follows.
+This study proposes ALPINE, a closed-loop adaptive privacy budget allocation framework for MECS.
+At its core is a feedback-controlled system with four modules—risk perception, privacy decision, privacy execution, and performance verification—for end-to-end adaptive privacy control.
+The overall framework is shown in Figure 2, and the workflow proceeds as follows.

 First, the edge server generates sensing tasks and launches them to terminal devices.
-Upon receiving a task, the device activates the risk perception module that establishes an evaluation mechanism across three layers: channel, semantics and resource.
-Concretely, the device extracts channel indicators and feeds them into a LightAE trained with block-level adaptive scaling to produce a channel anomaly risk score $R_{\text {cha}}$.
-In parallel, the device performs semantic-level analysis on the collected raw data to obtain data sensitivity $R_{\text {sen}}$ and the contextual risk $R_{\text {con}}$.
-The device then incorporates real-time resource status (memory footprint and CPU utilization) to quantify a resource risk $R_{\text {res}}$.
-Finally, these risks are fused via an Analytic Network Process (ANP) -based fuzzy comprehensive evaluation, yielding an integrated environmental risk $R_{\text {risk}}$.
+Upon receiving a task, the device activates the risk perception module that establishes a risk-evaluation mechanism across four dimensions: channel, semantic, contextual, and resource.
+Concretely, channel indicators are fed into a lightweight LightAE model trained with block-level adaptive scaling to produce a channel anomaly score $\mathrm{R}_{\text {cha}}$.
+In parallel, the device performs semantic-level analysis on the collected raw data to obtain data sensitivity $\mathrm{R}_{\text {sen}}$ and the contextual risk $\mathrm{R}_{\text {con}}$.
+The device then incorporates real-time resource status (memory footprint and CPU utilization) to quantify a resource risk $\mathrm{R}_{\text {res}}$.
+Finally, these risks are fused via an Analytic Network Process (ANP) -based fuzzy comprehensive evaluation, yielding an integrated environmental risk $\mathrm{R}_{\text {risk}}$.

 In the privacy decision module, the system formulates privacy-budget allocation as a Markov Decision Process (MDP).
-A TD3 algorithm is used to offline-train the actor network to learn a mapping from environmental risk to privacy budget.
-During online inference, the terminal device queries this policy network and rapidly selects an appropriate privacy-budget value based on the current risk state.
-In the privacy execution module, the allocated budget drives the bounded laplace (BLP) mechanism that perturbs raw sensing data with calibrated noise.
+A set of TD3 policies is pre-trained offline to learn mappings from environmental risk to privacy budgets under different operating regimes.
+During online inference, the terminal selects (and, if needed, switches) among the pre-trained policies and rapidly outputs an appropriate privacy budget based on the current risk state.
+In the privacy execution module, the allocated budget drives the Bounded Laplace (BLP) mechanism that perturbs raw sensing data with calibrated noise.
 The noised data are then transmitted over the communication link to the edge server.